marisks/blog/src/documents/posts/2014-04-11-episerver-writing-dojo-widget.html.md

         });
     });

-First of all I am extending Dojo TextBox widget and overriding _postCreate_ method with my implementation. _postCreate_ in this case is the most approptate place to put your functionality because I can access _domNode_ here.
-Dojo TextBox HTML has several wrappers around _input_ so I have to find input there and I am using jQuery for that.
+First of all I am extending Dojo TextBox widget and overriding _postCreate_ method with my implementation. _postCreate_ in this case is the most appropriate place to put your functionality, because I can access _domNode_ here.
+Dojo TextBox HTML has several wrappers around _input_ so I have to find input and I am using jQuery for that.
 After that I am applying Tag-it plugin on the input field.

-The widget implementation becomes much simpler and it is much easier to achieve better user experience with using custom plugins.
+The widget implementation becomes much simpler and it is much easier to achieve better user experience using custom plugins.

 # Summary

-Writing Dojo widget is not hard, but finding the way how to wire every piece together might make you spend hours and hours.
+Writing Dojo widget is not hard, but finding the way how to wire every piece together might take hours and hours.
 Also now I can see that two different frameworks - Dojo and jQuery can play together and make great user experience.
 I hope this article will help others and me too to implement new Dojo widgets and not fear of extending EPiServer administration user interface.

 <div class="well">
 <a name="ref1"></a>1.
-You can find all available Dojo modules in EPiServer VPP/appData folder: _Modules\Shell\3.0.1209\ClientResources_.
+You can find all available Dojo modules in EPiServer VPP/appData folder: _Modules\Shell\3.0.1209\ClientResources_.<br>
+<a name="ref2"></a>2.
+You are not limited to jQuery - use any JavaScript library you want.
 </div>